mejasonatkinson/project-tool/README.md

 // I always wished that I could streamline this process as it used to take me around a 1/2 hours to complete each month.
 // This could also be expanded to include my tax return records/spending, which is another process that takes alot of time for me to manage.

-// Presentation tool
-// Tag: Hobby based
-// Why:
-// I am very intrested in the art of presenting, and what makes a good presentation
-// My goal with this project idea would be not just to create a presentation tool,
-// but to create a presentation tool which has some form of restrictions, almost like a Linter, would in programing.

-// Linter: Lint, or a linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors and suspicious constructs.
-The term originates from a Unix utility that examined C language source code.

 // -------------------------------------------------------------------- //